 \subsection{Main Results}

-The experimental results in Table~\ref{mainResults} and Table~\ref{table2} present a comprehensive comparison between the prompts optimized by MARS and the baselines for the 12 tasks.
+\paragraph{MARS enhances the average performance across diverse task types.} The experimental results in Table~\ref{mainResults} and Table~\ref{table2} present a comprehensive comparison between the prompts optimized by MARS and the baselines for the 12 tasks.
 As shown in Table~\ref{mainResults}, on general tasks, MARS outperforms the previous SOTA by 6.04\%, and exceeds the original prompt and CoT(ZS) by 20.16\% and 15.32\%, respectively.
 This indicates that the prompts optimized by MARS enable LLMs to better understand the task requirements, providing stronger instructions for tasks across different scenarios.
 MARS surpasses existing APO methods, highlighting the limitations of both the \emph{generate-search} approach and the \emph{meta prompts} approach.
 These methods fail to fully grasp the deeper essence of the APO process, which constrains their optimization effectiveness.
 In contrast, MARS thoughtfully considers the prompt optimization pathways for different tasks and incorporates heuristic optimization strategies, making the prompt refinement process more efficient and precise.

-Table~\ref{table2} presents the experimental results of MARS on domain-specific tasks, covering areas like Chinese, law, and mathematics, all of which require specialized knowledge and reasoning.
+\textbf{MARS achieves strong and consistent performance gains across domain-specific tasks, highlighting its effectiveness in knowledge-intensive reasoning.} Table~\ref{table2} presents the experimental results of MARS on domain-specific tasks, covering areas like Chinese, law, and mathematics, all of which require specialized knowledge and reasoning.
 In these tasks, MARS outperforms the previous SOTA methods to 6.42\%, further demonstrating its ability to better guide LLMs in domain-specific knowledge discovery and application.
 This not only lowers the barrier to utilizing LLMs but also enhances their generalization capability.
 Moreover, compared to the original prompt and CoT(ZS), MARS achieves improvements of 25.31\% and 20.72\%, respectively, underscoring its effectiveness and practicality in these specialized domains.